 This acidic speech is all the more amazing because the film never tacks on a “correction” to it.
 Thursday never fully shakes off the drunkard’s self-pity to reclaim his gallant cop mantle.
 Though it has the structure of a detective story, Thursday is closer to one of David Goodis’s boozy losers than Chadleresque hero.

 For years, GUILTY BYSTANDER was basically lost, existing only in chopped up, muddy prints that looked like they'd been stored in a sewer and chewed on by rats.
 In 2020, however, the director Nicolas Winding Refn restored the film, working from the last known 35mm print, which was in the care of the BFI.
 The result, believe me, is shocking.
-Scenes previously swamped in murky black are now pristine, and the cinematography (of Glen Hirschfield and Russell Harlan) can be appreciated for its low-budget beauty.
+This is the single most impressive restoration of a film that I've ever seen.
+Scenes previously swamped in murky black are now pristine, and the cinematography (of Glen Hirschfield and Russell Harlan) can finally be appreciated for its low-budget beauty.
 Just as important, about eight minutes have been restored that were missing from the film’s last act, including scenes that clear up certain plot elements, and a fantastic chase through the subway tunnels of New York City, one of the first sequences of its kind.

 The film itself is still a rough hewn piece of work.
 Interiors were shot at various locations including on stages at the ancient Fox studios on W. 56th Street, in abandoned warehouses, and at “the Tombs,” the Manhattan Detention Complex.
 Exteriors where picked up on the streets, “guerilla style” as Geri would later explain it, including a finale under the Brooklyn Bridge.
-This marrying of low budget aesthetics to the odyssey of its skid row protagonist will probably never make GUILTY BYSTANDER a crowd-pleasing hit, yet it remains a movie worth seeing (and it was certainly one well worth saving), the cinematic equivalent of a yellowed copy of a forgotten old pulp novel.
+This marrying of low budget aesthetics to the odyssey of its skid row protagonist will probably never make GUILTY BYSTANDER a crowd-pleasing hit, yet it remains a movie worth seeing, and it was certainly one well worth saving.

 You can watch the restored GUILTY BYSTANDER and read related articles at byNWR.